-The latter series, hosted by our Dean, subjected a different celebrity each time to a ‘roasting’ from his fellow celebs.
+The latter series, hosted by our mate Dean, subjected a different celebrity each time to a ‘roasting’ from his fellow celebs.
 And while it was somewhat indulgent, it sure was good, honest entertainment.

 So imagine how good it would have been if they had combined the two shows, you might be thinking?
-Well some bright spark thought of that in the seventies, too, and in July 1978 one of the great mash-ups of the modern age came into being as Lieutenant Columbo was a guest of honour at the Frank Sinatra Celebrity Roast, and gave Ol’ Blue Eyes a real ribbing.
+Well some bright spark thought of that in the 70s, too, and in July 1978 one of the great mash-ups of the modern age came into being as Lieutenant Columbo was a guest of honour at the Frank Sinatra Celebrity Roast, and gave Ol’ Blue Eyes a real ribbing.

 “Staying perfectly in character throughout, Falk’s portrayal of Columbo brought the house down.”

 Falk and Sinatra were no strangers, of course.
 They had starred together in the Rat Pack vehicle Robin and the 7 Hoods in 1964.
 But this outing really shows the affections the men held each other in.
 It’s 10 minutes of pure fun from a simpler televisual era that now seems a lifetime ago.
 And the highlight?
 Columbo asking for Frank’s autograph for his wife – revealing her first name in the process (admittedly non-canonically)!

 If you’ve never had the pleasure, it’s time extremely well spent and you can view some pure TV gold below!